gerrymandr/gdbc/Project4/Project 4 - Pandas Refrence.md

-# Project 4 - Pandas Reference
+# Project 4 - Pandas Reference Guide

 ## General Notes
 * If you're using CoLab you can run `%load_ext google.colab.data_table` to view DataFrames in a more interactive fashion.
 And you can revert back the regular pandas view by running `%unload_ext google.colab.data_table` \